 Subway: a short walk from the Südtiroler Platz / Hauptbahnhof station on the U1 subway line that passes through the very centre of town.

-Tram/bus: walk across from the Schloss Belvedere stop on the D tram line that leaves from the Ring.
+Tram/bus: walk across from the Schloss Belvedere stop on the D tram line that leaves from the Ringstrassen at the edge of the old town.
 Or take the 13A bus to the Argentinierstraße stop.

 Address: Argentinierstraße 49, 1040 Vienna | Website